Xomega-Net/Xomega.Docs/docs/modeling/domain.md

 You can also supply a description and detailed documentation for the field in the standard nested `doc` element.
 In addition to the field's `doc`, Xomega may also use documentation on the field's type when generating documentation for the field.

-Any additional field configuration is specified under the nested `config` element in a separate namespace.
+Any additional field configuration is specified under the nested `config` element in a separate namespace, as described below.

+### DB column configuration

-For example, you can configure some properties of the corresponding database column for any field by setting the following attributes on its `sql:column` element:
+You can configure some properties of the corresponding database column for any field by setting the following attributes on the `sql:column` element nested under the field's `config` element.
 - `name` - the name of the database column for the field when not derived from the field's name.
 - `mode` - field persistence mode.
 Set to `none` to indicate the field is not persisted in the database.
 - `default` - the default value or expression for the database column for generating a DB script.